- The Swedish Migration Agency (Migrationsverket)

 Lantmäteriet can help you form a community association.
 Information about community associations are available on Lantmäteriet’s website.
 You can also call the authorithy’s customer center for help with questions concerning community associations and Lantmäteriet’s other activities.

 At Statistics Sweden’s website, you will find information and statistics relevant when starting or developing your business.
 There is also a search function to help you find the right industry codes (SNI codes) for your business.
 Moreover, you can submit data to Statistics Sweden via the website.
 They are happy to help you if you have any questions regarding data collection or Statistics Sweden’s Business Register.

 Almi provides advice and answers questions about starting or buying a business.
 You can call their telephone advice line.
 The advice is free, but you must have a coordination number or a personal identity number.

-At the Nyföretagarcentrum you can get personal help with writing your business plan and making a budget plan.
+At the Center for new entrepreneurs, you can get personal help with writing your business plan and making a budget plan.
 Go to your local office and get professional and start-up advice for free.
-Offices are located all around Sweden, find out on the website and where your closest office is located.
+Offices are located all around Sweden, find out on the website where your closest office is located.